 St. Augustine celebrated a rather important birthday this year—its 450th.
 The city was founded by Spanish Admiral Don Pedro Menendez de Aviles in September 1565, 42 years before the English colonized Jamestown and 55 years before the Pilgrims landed at Plymouth Rock.

 Casa Monica Hotel, St. Augustine

-That’s just one of St. Augustine’s many historic meeting venues. was a major bank built in 1928.
+That’s just one of St. Augustine’s many historic meeting venues.
+Treasury on the Plaza was a major bank built in 1928.
 Now listed on the National Register of Historic Places, the building, with 6,000 sq. ft. of event space, boasts a banquet room that’s been transformed into one of the most glamorous event venues in Florida, with stately Greek-style columns and the bar set up in the old bank vault.

 Attendees can visit more than 80 historic sites and attractions here, including Castillo de San Marcos, the nation’s oldest masonry fortification; the St. Augustine Lighthouse & Museum; Lightner Museum; the country’s oldest wooden schoolhouse; Flagler College; and Ponce de Leon’s Fountain of Youth Archaeological Park.

 “You’re in America’s oldest city, and meetings here are hardly the same old story,” says Richard Goldman, president and CEO of the St. Augustine, Ponte Vedra & The Beaches Visitors and Convention Bureau.
 “Because of who we are and the legacy we treasure, meetings here are memorable experiences.
 And it doesn’t hurt that, in addition to that legacy, St. Augustine and Ponte Vedra have unique venues, world-class accommodations, bucket-list golf courses, eclectic dining and 42 miles of beaches.”